johanfcswart/mateba/docs/source-of-truth/voiceover-guidance.md

 > A photograph captures how someone looked.
 An Audiograph captures who they are.

-The videos should guide the website’s emotional structure, not simply be embedded as media.
+The videos should guide the website's emotional structure, not simply be embedded as media.
 They define the order in which a visitor should understand Mateba:

 1. Emotional legitimacy
 2. Product understanding